The Cure at Troy: Themes

 The passage was quoted by Bill Clinton in his remarks to the community in Derry in 1995 during the Northern Ireland Peace Process.

 Joe Biden has also frequently quoted the passage, including in his presidential acceptance speech at the 2020 Democratic National Convention and at the memorial service for Sean Collier, a campus police officer who was killed in the line of duty during the aftermath of the Boston Marathon bombing.
 In the opening chorus of the play, Heaney's translation emphasizes the role of poetry as "the voice of reality and justice" in expressing "terrible events".

 The work was recited, in part, by Lin-Manuel Miranda at the inauguration of Joe Biden.

 At the time of its composition, Heaney saw themes of the Philoctetes as consonant with the contemporary political situation in South Africa, as the apartheid regime fell and Nelson Mandela was released from prison without a full-scale war.
 Heaney described Mandela's return as a similar overcoming of betrayal and a display of "the generosity of his coming back and helping with the city—helping the polis to get together again."

 Production history

 The Cure at Troy was first performed in 1990 by the Field Day Theatre Company.
 The cast included Seamus Moran as Odysseus, Sean Rocks as Neoptolemus, and Des McAleer as Philoctetes.
 It was directed by Stephen Rea and Bob Crowley.

+The play was adapted for radio and broadcast on 25 July 1993 on BBC Radio 3, with Stephen Rea as Philoctetes, Brendan Gleeson as Neoptolemus and Ian McElhinney as Odysseus.

 Cover of the first edition published by Field Day.